-Whenever a shift drops below minimum staffing because of vacation, it will be increased to the minimum staffing in the following manner:
+Whenever a shift drops below identified staffing level because of vacation, it will be increased to the identified staffing level in the following manner:

-The junior officer in the same group number from a shift with staffing above the minimum will be reassigned to the shift that is below the minimum.
+The junior officer in the same group number from a shift with staffing above the identified staffing level will be reassigned to the shift that is below the identified staffing level.

-If two shifts have staffing above the minimum, then the needs of the department will determine from which shift the officer will be reassigned.
+If two shifts have staffing above the identified staffing level, then the needs of the department will determine from which shift the officer will be reassigned.